janananena/all-those-recipes/README.md

 ![recipe details](imgs/recipe.png)

 ## All Tags
-Manage available tags, group them and decide which should be clickable in the recipe search
+Manage available tags, group them, and decide which should be clickable where in the recipe search
 ![tag overview](imgs/tags.png)

 ## All Users